 On 11 July 2011, I was admitted as a Solicitor in the Supreme Court of Queensland.

 In 2015, I received my Masters Degree in Applied Law, specialising in Wills & Estates, and was honoured with a Fellowship with The College of Law, Australia.
-In 2016, I was appointed as a member of the Queensland Law Society’s Succession Law Committee for a 2 year term.
+In 2016, I was appointed as a member of the Queensland Law Society’s Succession Law Committee.

 I am a member of the Society of Trust & Estate Practitioners (STEP) and the Queensland Law Society, Committee Member of the Queensland Law Society’s Succession Law Committee, Founding President of the Logan & Scenic Rim Law Association and creator & owner of the Australian Succession & Elder Lawyers LinkedIn Group.

 There are many things I am passionate about; at the top of that list are things like my family, succession and elder law, education, professional and personal development, mentorship, mental health in the legal profession, women in the law and professional mums.

 I have found my way to the life I currently lead through quite a different path to most.
 Having not graduated High School after being bullied during my schooling and being the first in three generations of my family to qualify and go to University, I pursued my thirst for knowledge and found my way through perseverance, curiousity and passion.
 It is the journey that I have travelled that has significantly contributed to my passion to help people in whatever way I can.